mauceri/amicus_bot/README.md

 post historical, weekly art challenges from reddit to a room
 * [alturiak/nio-smith](https://github.com/alturiak/nio-smith) - A modular bot for @matrix-org that can be dynamically extended by plugins
+* [gracchus163/hopeless](https://github.com/gracchus163/hopeless) - COREbot for the Hope2020 conference Matrix server

 Want your project listed here?
 [Edit this doc!](https://github.com/anoadragon453/nio-template/edit/master/README.md)

 ## Project structure

+The majority of the code is kept inside of the `my_project_name` folder, which is in itself a [python package](https://docs.python.org/3/tutorial/modules.html), the `__init__.py` file inside declaring it as such.

+To run the bot, the `my-project-name` script in the root of the codebase is available.
+It will import the `main` function from the `main.py` file in the package and run it.
+To properly install this script into your python environment, run `pip install -e .` in the project's root directory.

+`setup.py` contains package information (for publishing your code to [PyPI](https://pypi.org)) and `setup.cfg` just contains some configuration options for linting tools.

+`sample.config.yaml` is a sample configuration file.
+People running your bot should be advised to copy this file to `config.yaml`, then edit it according to their needs.
+Be sure never to check the edited `config.yaml` into source control since it'll likely contain sensitive details such as passwords!

+Below is a detailed description of each of the source code files contained within the `my_project_name` directory:

 ### `main.py`